 - 1. Site Plan Requirements.
 All site plans shall show the following: - a.
 The site location of the proposed use/structure including a location map and the scale of such map. - b.
 Drainage system plan to include but not limited to the location of enclosed storm sewers and appurtenances, open channels, and swales on property lines and/or back lot lines, and contour lines at five (5) foot intervals on slopes greater than ten (10) percent and two (2) foot intervals on slopes less than ten (10) percent. - c.
 Size and dimensions of the proposed building and a drawing of all setbacks. - d.
 Location of loading zones, front, side, and rear doors, if any. - e.
 Parking area design, number of parking spaces, and design of those spaces. - f.
 Location and layout of proposed utilities. - g.
 Location of any signs and the dimension of such sign(s). - h.
 Location of any easements, alleys, or marginal access roads. - i.
 Location and design of all entrances and exits onto a public road.
+(Developer should consult with local planner, planning commission)

+- Location and design of all entrances and exits onto a public road.
 (Developer should consult with local planner, planning commission) - j.
 A master plan of a shopping center may be submitted to the planning commission as a whole, instead of individually for each use in the shopping center. - k.
-Any changes to the approved master plan must be submitted for approval. - 1.
-A landscaping plan shall be submitted.
+Any changes to the approved master plan must be submitted for approval. - A landscaping plan shall be submitted.
 Ten (10) percent of the total area of the project shall be landscaped.
 Location of trees, shrubs, or other foliage shall be noted on the plan.
 (See section 11-423 Landscaping Requirements).

 In addition: location, species and diameter of all trees with a diameter of 12" or greater (caliper measurement 3 ft above ground) must be shown on the site plan in the area to be disturbed.
 Location, species and diameter (if over 12") of trees that are intended to be removed and/or added must be noted.
 All attempts must be made to preserve as many specimen trees as possible - defined as overstory trees with a diameter of at least 24"; tree survey must note the specimen trees that are intended to be removed.
 Planning Commission may require alteration of site plan to preserve specimen trees.